• Donate

 Located in the scenic corridor between the San Gorgonio and San Jacinto mountains in Southern California, the Pass Chorale has provided high-quality choral music to the communities of Yucaipa, Oak Glen, Cherry Valley, Beaumont, Calimesa, Banning and Cabazon.
 The chorale takes its name from the well-known San Gorgonio Pass, the region connecting these cities.

 Established in the 1950s, the chorale has traditionally features classical pieces in two formal concerts each year, adding to them traditional and contemporary choral music, and occasionally performing original pieces by local composers.
-Some years, the concerts focus on a particular event rather than a classical theme, and some feature a sing-along segment where the audience is invited to join in singing familiar songs.
+In some years, the concerts focus on a particular event rather than a classical theme, and occasionally feature a sing-along segment where the audience is invited to join in singing familiar songs.
 The aim in offering this musical variety is to foster understanding and appreciation for each style, while offering something for everyone to enjoy.

 The Pass Chorale has performed in various venues throughout the San Gorgonio Pass.
 It has been honored to perform at community events, such as a Christmas Tree lighting at San Gorgonio Hospital, the 100th birthday of the City of Banning, or a military tribute at a city July 4th celebration.
 Whatever the occasion, our goal is to bring choral music excellence and spread the joy of music throughout the San Gorgonio Pass area.